The Best (and Worst) Coffee Chains for Vegans, Ranked

 Blue Bottle Coffee

-Blue Bottle offers rich and creamy oat milk as its default milk for all coffee beverages, at no additional charge, which fits its mission to provide delicious, sustainable menu options.
+Blue Bottle offers rich and creamy oat milk as its default milk for all coffee beverages, at no additional charge, aligning with its sustainability-focused mission.
 Blue Bottle offers many vegan menu items, such as avocado or almond butter toast, various baked goods, protein bars, and many drink options.
 Check the website for seasonal vegan food options, and be sure to ask which items are vegan, as dishes can vary from store to store.

 Caribou Coffee